jqueuniet/netbox-go/apiv4_2/docs/Cluster.md

 ### NewCluster

-`func NewCluster(id int32, url string, name string, type_ BriefClusterType, scope interface{}, lastUpdated NullableTime, allocatedVcpus float64, allocatedMemory int32, allocatedDisk int32, ) *Cluster`
+`func NewCluster(id int32, url string, name string, type_ BriefClusterType, lastUpdated NullableTime, allocatedVcpus float64, allocatedMemory int32, allocatedDisk int32, ) *Cluster`

 NewCluster instantiates a new Cluster object
 This constructor will assign default values to properties that have it defined,